Xiaofei-it/Shelly/README.md

 1. Provides a novel pattern for business-logic-oriented programming.

-2. Makes the source code of a business-logic-oriented app easy to understand and maintain.
+2. Makes the source code of a business-logic-oriented app easy to understand and maintain, no matter how the business logic is modified.

 3. Convenient for sending HTTP requests and performing callback operations, especially for sending multiple requests synchronously or sequentially.